telefonicaid/thinking-cities/docs/authorization_api.md

 Grants, like other subservices (keystone project), can be created using [Management API for create subservice](https://thinking-cities.readthedocs.io/en/latest/management_api/index.html#create-subservice)

-Morever, like others subservices, can be created using Administrationt Portal of ThinkingCities Platform.
+Morever, like others subservices, can be created using Administration Portal of ThinkingCities Platform.

 # Assign Grants